COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Private Well Water

 The Middlesex-London Health Unit suggests that private residences test their well water frequently, as water supply conditions can change allowing harmful bacteria into drinking water.
 Examples that could change water quality include: flooding or heavy rain fall/snow melt, well condition/maintenance, or nearby construction.
-Sign up for Well Water Testing Reminder Services for reminders to test your well water or to have water sample bottles mailed to you.
+Sign up for reminders to test your well water.

 Table of Contents